Why Do Bees Disappear in the Winter?

 How Do Bees Survive the Cold?

 You might be wondering how bees can last all through the winter, especially in colder countries where they are no match for the harsh conditions.
-A bee’s survival has everything to do with its life cycle, as most of their winter habits affect their spring behavior.
+A bee’s survival has everything to do with its life cycle, as most of its winter habits affect its spring behavior.

 Bumblebees, as I mentioned, don’t live long enough to hibernate (except for the queens, of course).
 The last bumblebees to hatch in the summer are the queens.
 They go off to mate, then find a nest to hibernate.
 By the time this happens, the rest of the bumblebees in a nest have reached the end of their lifespan.

 Once a bumblebee queen settles into a nest that is just big and safe enough for her, she goes into a state of dormancy.
 Her metabolism slows down to the point that she burns very little energy.
 Whatever food she has stored in her body will last all throughout the cold spell.